vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-26-describing-process-flows.md

 3. For feedback and suggestions, submit your responses to a certified teacher or instructor.

 ## Final Words
-In summary, there are four steps\, which I have mentioned above, that you must do to write a response to a process-flow-type question in Task 1.
+In summary, there are four steps, which I have mentioned above, that you must do to write a response to a process-flow-type question in Task 1.

 If you are passionate about English but don’t know how to learn English effectively, please refer to the collection of my posts [here](/posts/2023/07/english-workshop/).